Steven Roy Howe

 - Died April 28, 2006 in Coachella, CA USA

-Relief pitcher Steve Howe saved 17 games for the Los Angeles Dodgers in 1980 and won the National League Rookie of the Year Award.
-He pitched 12 seasons in the big leagues.
-However, he is best known for being suspended from baseball seven times for various drug offenses.
+Relief pitcher Steve Howe saved 17 games for the Los Angeles Dodgers in 1980 and won the 1980 National League Rookie of the Year Award.
+He was part of a string of four consecutive Dodgers players to win the award, starting with Rick Sutcliffe in 1979, and continuing after him with Fernando Valenzuela and Steve Sax.
+He pitched 12 seasons in the big leagues, but he is best known for being suspended from baseball seven times for various drug offenses.

-Having six prior suspensions for drug abuse, Howe was permanently banned from organized baseball on July 24, 1992 after he pled guilty to trying to purchase cocaine sixteen days earlier.
+Having six prior suspensions for drug abuse, Howe was permanently banned from organized baseball on July 24, 1992, after he pleaded guilty to trying to purchase cocaine sixteen days earlier.
 Arbitrator George Nicolau overturned Howe's banishment the following November.

 - 1980 NL Rookie of the Year Award